SumofRico/brightwheel_dbt_mock/README.md

 Welcome to my Brightwheel mock dbt project!

+# Project Implementation Details

-## Tradoffs
+## Tradeoffs

-- Data clean up
+- **Data Cleaning and Standardization**
-  - Generally, I would have liked to spend more time on cleaning up fields in the staging layer for easier use in downstream models/reports.
+  - With more time, I would have implemented more thorough field cleaning in the staging layer to improve downstream model usability.
-  - Spending more time on the fields used for the surrogate key (address (street, city, 5-digit zip code) and phone number) would be essential for a production model.
-Address is complicated to standardize across the data models.
-An API source to create a standard address would benefit here.
-Based on my understanding of using phone numbers and addresses, I used the surrogate key to create a standard primary key across the data sources and drive all other models.
+  - The surrogate key implementation using address (street, city, 5-digit zip code) and phone number requires additional refinement for production use.
+Address standardization is particularly challenging across different data sources—an address standardization API would significantly improve matching accuracy.
+The current surrogate key approach serves as a functional primary key across data sources but would benefit from further optimization.

+- **Incremental Model Validation**
-- Confirming incremental model logic work for production models.
+  - Additional testing of incremental model logic would be necessary before deploying to production to ensure proper handling of historical and new data.

-- Adding documentation
-  - Generally speaking, I would typically like to add documentation as I go so it's not a forgotten to-do item.
-- Adding more tests
+- **Documentation**
-  - Adding additional tests on source data and unit tests based on requirements/learnings would be good for a production model.
+  - In a production environment, I would integrate documentation into the development workflow rather than treating it as a separate phase, ensuring comprehensive and up-to-date documentation.

+- **Testing Coverage**
+  - The current implementation includes basic tests, but a production model would require expanded test coverage, including source data validation, column-level tests, and business logic validation based on stakeholder requirements.

-## Longer Term ETL Strategies
+## Longer-Term ETL Strategies

-Long term I would like to confirm the ingestion process for the lead source files.
-Is it required to do on big load each month with new and existing leads?
-- Is it possible to include a data filter to create better and insert_date of the data > leading to better incremental dbt models.

-I set the dbt project to include Staging, Warehouse, and Mart layers.
-- Staging: 1:1 with raw data with some light transformations (clean-up and additional transformations that don't require a join)
-- Warehouse: meant to house the dim/fct models to build reports for analysts.
-  - Also included are incremental models for the ETL process for sources 1-3.
-This is more of an intermediate step; it could use refining on where to store long-term.
-Incremental models set to accept schema changes by adding any new columns, which is good if we expect the source formatting to change.
+I would consider revisiting the lead source file ingestion process to answer key questions:

+- Is a monthly full load of both new and existing leads necessary, or could we implement a more efficient delta-based approach?
+- Could we enhance the source data with reliable insert/update timestamps to better support incremental processing models?

+The project follows a three-layer architecture:

+- **Staging Layer**: Provides a 1:1 representation of source data with minimal transformations (type casting, basic cleaning, and field standardization without joins)
+- **Warehouse Layer**: Houses dimensional and fact models (dim_leads, fct_lead_activity) optimized for analytical queries
+  - Includes incremental models for sources 1-3 that accommodate schema changes by automatically incorporating new columns—particularly valuable if source formats evolve over time
-- Mart: reporting layer for business teams.
+- **Mart Layer**: Contains business-specific reporting models tailored for end-user consumption

-Snapshtos were also included for the Salesforce Leads, including history tracking for historical reporting.
-Good for slowly changing dimensions, could answer how long a lead is a particular status, for example.
-Snapshots could also be used for the other sources, but initial thoughts are that it would be as much of a benefit -- could configure using column check strategy.

-## How I explored the data

-I started scanning the spreadsheet for the type of data available and matching that with the requirements and possible questions we would be trying to answer with said data.
-I continued to explore as I built the dbt models and considered what would be needed to make the models work well (incremental model requirements, surrogate keys, etc.,).
+## Snapshot Implementation

+I implemented snapshots for Salesforce Leads to track historical changes, particularly useful for analyzing lead status duration and other slowly changing dimensions.
+The snapshot strategy uses timestamp-based.

+While snapshots could be implemented for other sources, I would say it has limited benefit compared to the Salesforce data at first glance.
+If needed, we could implement column-check strategy snapshots for these additional sources.

+## Data Exploration Approach

+My exploration process involved:
+1. Analyzing source data structure and content to identify key entities and relationships
+2. Mapping available fields to business requirements and potential analytical questions
+3. Iteratively refining the data model as I built dbt models, focusing on surrogate key design, incremental processing requirements, and dimensional modeling best practices

-## Testing, QA, and data validation
+## Testing and Validation

-I made the most tradeoff here based on the time requirements.
-I added some standard tests for this exercise and a simple unit test.
-In production, I would work closely with stakeholders to determine the testing needed to valdiate the data in addition to standard tests.
+While time constraints limited comprehensive test coverage, I implemented:
+- Standard dbt tests (not_null, unique, referential integrity)
+- A basic unit test for lead classification logic

+In a production environment, I would collaborate with stakeholders to develop a more robust testing strategy, including data quality checks, business rule validation, and reconciliation with source systems.

 ## Anything else